 \section{Related Work}

-\paragraph{Traditional segmentation methods.} Traditional object segmentation~\cite{khan2020hybrid,memari2019retinal} requires heuristic human design rules or filters.
-Several methods are proposed, one of which designs the Hessian-based filter~\cite{frangi1998multiscale} to enhance vessel filtering.
-Khan \textit{et al.}~\cite{khan2020hybrid} design retinal image denoising and enhancement of B-COSFIRE filters to perform segmentation.
-Memari \textit{et al.}~\cite{memari2019retinal} used contrast-limited adaptive histogram equalization and designed filters to achieve the task.
-Another line of work proposed optimally oriented flux (OOF)~\cite{wang2020higher,law2008three}, which performs better in adjacent curvilinear object segmentation.
-These human strategy design methods do not need any training, which gives them the advantage of fast training.
+{\bf Traditional segmentation methods.} Traditional object segmentation~\citep{khan2020hybrid,memari2019retinal} requires heuristic human design rules or filters.
+Several methods are proposed, one of which designs the Hessian-based filter~\citep{frangi1998multiscale} to enhance vessel filtering.
+Khan \textit{et al.}~\citep{khan2020hybrid} design retinal image denoising and enhancement of B-COSFIRE filters to perform segmentation.
+Memari \textit{et al.}~\citep{memari2019retinal} use contrast-limited adaptive histogram equalization and designed filters to achieve the task.
+Another line of work proposes optimally oriented flux (OOF)~\citep{wang2020higher,law2008three}, which performs better in adjacent curvilinear object segmentation.
+These human strategy design methods do not need any training, which gives them the advantage of fast segmentation of new data.
 However, these methods are often confined to certain datasets and loss of generalize ability.